 Build consent management into your data model:

-Salesforce provides Individual object for privacy-related data management, linking to contacts and leads.
+Salesforce provides the Individual object for privacy-related data management, linking to contacts and leads.

-For GDPR's data subject rights and CCPA consumer rights:
+For GDPR's data subject rights and CCPA consumer rights, you need processes for each:

 Right to access: